HamonGTGiacomelli/grand-chase-manager/README.md

 but there is no need to say that it needs to maxmized into Tier 3 +9, because it will alway be the goal.

 Also, the system will track all the challenges/events to help build the comps, and compare if the user's comp is in the meta.
+This may help begginner that doesn't have the META Character by the time, but has others substitutes.

 ![](/asset/character_attribute.png)